 - Convert algorithm into data extraction report (for pulling patient lists); and/or

 - Create an EHR Alert/Flag (for use at point-of-care)

 - Develop process for ongoing data extraction and pre-visit identification of patients who meet criteria

-High quality referrals are bidirectional—a system which considers both the information going from the healthcare system to the referred community program or resource—and help to close the healthcare gap by providing real-time updates to the referring healthcare provider on the patient’s status.
+Bi-directional referral systems consider the information going from the healthcare system to the referred community program or resource and help to close the healthcare gap by providing real-time updates to the referring healthcare provider on the patient’s status.
 Implementing a defined referral process will help the patient successfully access the referred lifestyle change program.
 Creating a referral system with community resources can make it easier for community organizations to loop back around to the referring healthcare provider, thus forming a community-clinical linkage.

 Use our search tool to find community resources and programs you can refer your at-risk patients to and help them prevent or manage their chronic conditions.